Islamtrabeih/AI_StarsCounter/README.md

 </p>

 # AI_StarsCounter
-StarsCounter is a tool for counting the number of stars within an image.
-UI created using QT5
+Stars_Counter is a tool for counting the number of stars within an image.
+UI created using QT5.
 ## Chat with us
 - **Telegram:** [Islam_Trabeih](https://t.me/islamtrabeih)